Rigonz/assessment-of-sites-with-world-flags/README.md

 Also one would expect that the aspect ratio (width/height) for a given country did not change across the sources.
 But here are the results using as reference the aspect ratios of Country-Flags:
 [![aspect-ratios.png](https://i.postimg.cc/JhwCwhsy/aspect-ratios.png)](https://postimg.cc/qNG5y4X0)
-For sources other than Wikipedia, roughly 20% of the flags have an aspect ratio that differs more than ±10% of the reference value, and even the Encyclopedia Britannica has nearly 5% of the flags 10% narrower than the reference.
+For the World FactBook and Worldodometer roughly 20% of the flags have an aspect ratio that differs more than ±10% of the reference value, and even the Encyclopedia Britannica has nearly 5% of the flags 10% narrower than the reference.
 Also here Worldodometer mimics the World FactBook.
 Although the average and median are centered around zero, the number of outliers is surprisingly large.

 ## Color